alebypegasus/Lenovo-IdeaPad-S145-15IIL/README.md

 - [**IORegistryExplorer**](https://github.com/utopia-team/IORegistryExplorer)
 - [**MaciASL**](https://github.com/acidanthera/MaciASL)

-A special thanks to [@MaLd0n](https://olarila.com/topic/40852-professional-consulting-for-macos-hackintosh-since-2006/) for his professional consulting for macOS Hackintosh since 2006.
+Special thanks to @MaLd0n for his professional Hackintosh consulting since 2006.

 Your hard work and dedication are greatly appreciated! 🎉

 ---

-## **Contact & Feedback** 📬
+## Contact & Feedback 📬

 Stay connected with me on these platforms and follow my Hackintosh journey!